fbpx ...

 Barbecue sauce is best 7 days after making but will remain fresh in an airtight container for 30 days in the fridge.
 I don’t recommend freezing the sauce.

-More Chicken Wings Recipes
+More Wing Sauce Recipes

-I love to have a variety of wings when I eat, so I wanted to share a few more wing recipes that you can use for the ultimate wing platter.
+I love to have a variety of wings when I eat, so I wanted to share a few more wing sauce recipes that you can use for the ultimate wing platter.

 Before You Begin